RocketReader

 Q. Why use these factors?

-mother and son reading a book together Some of the factors used to determine the RocketReader Reading Level have been used in different reading metrics for many years to classify the readability of text.
+mother and son reading a book together Some of the factors used to determine the RocketReader Reading Level have been used in different reading metrics for many years to classify the reading level of text.
 However, there are many new reading factors.
 It it somewhat subjective what makes a book more or less difficult to read.
 A way of checking whether the reading factors generally agree with each other is to calculate what is referred to as a cross correlation between the factor values over the reading corpus, eg the Guterberg collection.
 This has been done and there is general agreement (positive correlation) between the 12 reading factors except one; the prevalance of profanity.
 This factor was included simply to ensure that books with profanity were bumped up in reading level to ensure that children working through the "easiest to read books" would not accidently stumble across profanity.

 Q. Why Not Use Well Known Reading Levels Such as Fog, Kincaid, SMOG, ARI or ____ (name popular reading metric)?